KrzysiuWojcik/Fujitsu-Lifebook-U748-Hackintosh/README.md

 - [x] Audio is working with latest AppleALC installed
 - [x] Continuity Camera works over USB (that's known to happen also on real Mac's)
 - [x] HandOff is not working
-- [ ] Video output not working on any port
+- [x] Video output working on DisplayPort, other ports not tested

 ### Screenshots